-FROM MY JOURNAL: On New Year’s Eve, I stood waiting my turn in the express aisle of Hein’s Grocery Barn, flipping through the December issue of Teen Lifestyles—a perfume-soaked ad for make-up, clothes, and bulimia.
+FROM MY JOURNAL: On New Year’s Eve, I stood waiting my turn in the express aisle of Hein’s Grocery Barn, flipping through the December issue of Teen Lifestyles.

-The magazine reported: “76% of 14-year-old girls who responded to our Heating Up Your Holidays survey indicated that they had French kissed a boy.”
+The magazine reported: “76% of teenagers who responded to our Heating Up Your Holidays survey indicated that they had French kissed someone.“

-The next day was my fourteenth birthday, and I’d never kissed a boy—domestic style or French.
+The next day was my fourteenth birthday, and I’d never kissed anyone—domestic style or French.
 Right then, looking at that magazine, I decided to get myself a teen life.

 Tradition was on my side.
 Among excuses for kisses, midnight on New Year’s Eve outweighs mistletoe all Christmas season long.
 Kissing Galen would mark my new year, my birthday, my new beginning.